pratikg03/pratikg03/README.md

 - 👋 Hi, I’m Pratik Gagare
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning BE-IT at DYPCOE Pune
+- 🌱 I’m Gradute in BE-IT from DYPCOE Pune
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...pratikgagare302002@gmail.com